Walton5888/pihole.github.io/README.md

-## Installing Pi-hole Web Interface on Mac Using Docker containers
+## Installing Pi-hole Web Interface on Mac Using Docker Containers

 ## Prerequisites